City-to-City Relocation Comparisons

 Monthly flexibility

-The most important number is often the simplest: how much is left after essential expenses each month — and how that changes when you move.
+The most important question is usually simple: how much is left after essential costs each month, and does the move improve that number?

 Frequently asked questions about city cost of living comparisons